 A cheap and basic rotary airer will cost less than £20 - but you can expect to pay more for a top-of-the-range deluxe line such as those made by Brabantia, Leifheit or Hills.

-An extensive range of small, medium and large rotary lines for your garden are sold by many leading UK stores including B&Q, Argos, Amazon, eBay, John Lewis, Philip Morris, Homebase, Wickes, Wilko, QD Stores, Tooled Up, Tesco, Worldstores, Coopers of Stortford and Ideal World.
+An extensive range of small, medium and large rotary lines for your garden are sold these days by many leading UK stores including B&Q, Argos, Amazon, eBay, John Lewis, Philip Morris, Homebase, Wickes, Wilko, QD Stores, Tooled Up, Tesco, Worldstores, Coopers of Stortford and Ideal World.

-You’ll also find all the top rotary line brand names here including Brabantia, Hills, Minky, Rhyas, Leifheit, Beldray, Better Home, JVL and Addis.
+You’ll find all the top rotary line brand names here including Brabantia, Hills, Minky, Rhyas, Leifheit, Beldray, Better Home, JVL and Addis.